jbampton/jbampton/README.md

 ## Day 1, Wednesday 20th May 2026

 Walked five kilometers and went to the gym for a short workout with very light weights.
-The highlight was doing the farmers carry with kettle bells and carring the 9kg medicine ball.
+The highlight was doing the farmers carry with kettle bells and carrying the 9kg medicine ball.

 ---